Tata Power JV Secures $515M World Bank Financing for 1,125 MW Dorjilung Hydropower Project in Bhutan

 Project Overview and Economic Impact

-The Dorjilung Hydroelectric Power Project is situated on the Kurichhu River in eastern Bhutan.
-It is designed to generate over 4,500 GWh of clean electricity annually.
+The Dorjilung Hydroelectric Power Project is situated on the Kurichhu River in eastern Bhutan and is designed to generate over 4,500 GWh of clean electricity annually.
 This output will help close Bhutan's seasonal energy gap during the winter months while providing surplus power for export to India during the summer and rainy seasons.
-The hydropower plant is projected to increase Bhutan's GDP by 2.4% and create economy-wide benefits, including direct and indirect jobs and entrepreneurial opportunities.
+The hydropower plant is projected to increase Bhutan's GDP by 2.4% and create economy-wide benefits, including direct and indirect jobs and entrepreneurial opportunities, while also boosting manufacturing, tourism, and small businesses.
+Revenues from energy exports will be available for reinvestment in essential services such as health, education, and infrastructure.

 Financial Structure and Stakeholders

-The estimated $1.7 billion project is structured as an innovative public-private partnership aimed at minimizing sovereign borrowing.
-The financing package is expected to catalyze an additional $900 million in private sector financing.
-The agreements signed include $300 million in concessional financing from the International Development Association (IDA)—of which $150 million is a grant—and $215 million in financing from the International Bank for Reconstruction and Development (IBRD).
-Additionally, the International Finance Corporation (IFC) has committed up to $300 million.
+The estimated $1.7 billion project is structured as an innovative public-private partnership (PPP) aimed at minimizing sovereign borrowing.
+The $515 million financing package is expected to catalyze an additional $900 million in private sector financing.
+The following table summarizes the key funding components:

 Funding Source Amount Type